Coyls/obs-cli/README.md

 # obs-cli

-A command-line tool to manage your Obsidian vault.
+A command-line tool to manage my Obsidian vaults.

 ## Installation